yurikleb/OpenFace/README.md

 over port 6448
 channel "/openFace/allData"

+if visual studio throw an import error, make sure the project settins match the screenshots in the "./osc_settings" folder

 You can use OSCdata monitor for an easy data peview (make sure to add port 6448): https://www.kasperkamperman.com/blog/osc-datamonitor/

 ## Functionality